Beside the Mountain

 Love mango?
 Try this tropical smoothie recipe!

-Follow these step by step photos to make your own homemade mango popsicles.
+Follow these step-by-step photos from my kitchen to make your own homemade mango popsicles.
 See the recipe card below for quantities.

 Thawing mango chunks in the sink with hot water.